Car Insurance Information For Women

 - Ask what their maximum no claims bonus (NCB) is.
 If you’re entitled to the maximum (c4 years no claims history) and it’s less than 70% NCB there may well be a better deal out there.

-- Never lie or cover up anything.
+- Never lie, overlook or cover anything up.
 Similarly economic forgetfulness is no excuse in law and COULD invalidate your insurance when you need it most.

 - If you are cutting back on cover to save money, be sure you know precisely what that means.
 Third Party covers anyone or anything you hit but not your car.
 Third Party Fire and Theft is the same but adds protection against fire or theft of your vehicle.
 Comprehensive cover gives you all this AND vehicle protection, even if you cause the damage yourself.
 There is often very little difference between these cover levels so we always recommend comprehensive cover as you get so much more peace of mind.